 As so often happens when I go to the local shopping centre, I got sidetracked.
 Last week I was hovering hopefully near the baker’s shelves—shelves of crusty sourdough, yeasty baps and fruity scones—wondering what to get, when instead I found a dear friend I hadn’t seen in a while.

 Within minutes, I had discovered the reason I hadn’t seen her as she told me of the much loved mother-in-law, far away, and the much younger friend, nearby, who had died within a week of each other.
 Sorrow and grief shared, in the middle of the food hall.

 I haven’t always known the strong connections that give voice to conversations about what really matters, while standing in a crowd of shoppers.
 I haven’t always experienced the rich friendships that permit spontaneous heartfelt prayers, while striding out together through neighbourhood streets.
-These are treasured gifts given to me, the introvert, by persistent, patient friends over many years and affirmed in more recent times by our faithful God.
+These are treasured gifts given to me, the introvert, by persistent, patient friends over many years.
+And they were affirmed in more recent times by our faithful God.

-Embodied: Being stretched to my extremity in grief taught me to allow others to ‘do’—to be the warm hands that cooked, cleaned, made tea and beds, the swift feet and eager arms that carried, accomplished and went where I could not.
-To say “no” to their help was to say “no” to God’s; to say “I’ll manage” to them was to tell God I’d make do without him.
-Those hands, feet and arms were his and he sent them.
+Being stretched to my extremity in grief taught me to allow others to ‘do’—to be the warm hands that cooked, cleaned, made tea and beds, the swift feet and eager arms that carried, accomplished and went where I could not.
+To say “no” to their help was to say “no” to God’s.
+To say “I’ll manage” to them was to tell God I’d make do without him.
+Those hands, feet and arms were his and he sent them to me.
 Who was I to turn them away?

 Featured image: Photo by Destiny Wenzel | Lightstock.com